Create business rules and recommendations to apply logic in a model-driven app form

 This section describes common issues that may occur when you use business rules.

-Full Name field not supported with unified interface apps
+Full Name column and Address column not supported with Unified Interface apps

-Actions or conditions that use a Full Name (fullname) field aren’t supported in apps based on the unified interface.
-Alternatively, you can use actions or conditions with First Name (firstname) and Last Name (lastname) fields.
+Actions or conditions that use a composite column like the Full Name (fullname) column or an Address column aren't supported in apps based on the Unified Interface.
+Alternatively, you can use actions or conditions with the constituent columns.
+For example, for the Full Name column, you can use actions or conditions on the First Name (firstname) and Last Name (lastname) columns.

 Is your business rule not firing for a form?

-A business rule may not execute because the field referenced in the business rule isn’t included with the form.
+A business rule may not execute because the column referenced in the business rule isn't included with the form.

 Open solution explorer.
-Expand the entity that you want and then select Forms.
+Expand the table that you want and then select Forms.